CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 toc: 4
 ---
 *What Just Happened* (WJH) provides real time visibility into network problems and has two components:
-- Cumulus Linux includes and enables the WJH agent by default so that you can stream detailed and contextual telemetry for off-switch analysis with tools, such as [NVIDIA NetQ]({{<ref "/cumulus-netq-33" >}}).
+- The WJH agent enables you to stream detailed and contextual telemetry for off-switch analysis with tools, such as [NVIDIA NetQ]({{<ref "/cumulus-netq-41" >}}).
-- Cumulus Linux includes the WJH service so that you can diagnose network problems by looking at dropped packets.
-WJH shows only forwarding (layer 2, layer 3, and tunnel) related issues.
+- The WJH service enables you to diagnose network problems by looking at dropped packets.
+WJH monitors forwarding (layer 2, layer 3, and tunnel) related issues.

 ## Enable the WJH Service

+Cumulus Linux does not enable the WJH service by default.
 To enable the WJH service:

 ```
+cumulus@switch:~$ sudo systemctl enable what-just-happened
 cumulus@switch:~$ sudo systemctl start what-just-happened
 ```